 Work-life balance is still a considerable challenge for many workers, and the uneven distribution of parental and care responsibilities has a negative impact on women’s employment, as often they are forced to choose between a career or family.
 Better access to the labour market for women, with a more balanced distribution of parental responsibilities are important objectives for ALDE.

-• The right to paternity leave, until now non-existent at EU level, of 10 working days.
+• The right to paid paternity leave, until now non-existent at EU level, of 10 working days.

-• Introducing 5 working days per year of carers’ leave, for workers caring for seriously ill or dependent relatives and close persons.
+• Introducing 5 working days per year of carers’ leave, for workers providing personal care for seriously ill or dependent relatives and close persons.

 MEP Renate Weber, shadow rapporteur on this file said: